 To read more about the Closing Ceremony, visit this thread – The Closing Ceremony of the 2012 London Olympics.
 To share your impressions of the games, visit this thread – Lasting impressions of the London Olympics.
 To read about different aspects of London 2012, including the royals in attendance, athletes, Opening Ceremony, visit this forum – London Olympics 2012.Filed under British Royals

-Tagged Albert II of Monaco, London 2012, Music, Olympic Games, Prince Harry, Rio 2016, Sport, The Duchess of Cambridge, The Princess Royal.
+Tagged Albert II of Monaco, London 2012, Music, Olympic Games, Prince Harry of Wales, Rio 2016, Sport, The Duchess of Cambridge, The Princess Royal.